-Dr. Jesse Hatgis, DO, is a double board certified osteopathic pain management/physical medicine and rehabilitation physician.
-As an interventional pain physician, Dr. Hatgis utilizes a variety of advanced therapies including, but not limited to, spinal cord stimulation, dorsal root ganglion stimulation, intrathecal pain pumps, kyphoplasties, tumor ablation, radiofrequency ablation, minimally invasive lumbar decompression, nerve blocks, joint injections, and regenerative medicine.
+Dr. Jesse Hatgis, D.O. is a double board certified osteopathic pain management/physical medicine and rehabilitation physician.
+As an interventional pain physician, Dr. Hatgis utilizes a variety of advanced therapies including, but not limited to, spinal cord stimulation, kyphoplasty, endoscopic discectomy, tumor ablation, radiofrequency ablation, interspinous process device placement, facet joint stabilization, minimally invasive lumbar decompression (MILD procedure), nerve blocks, joint injections, and regenerative medicine.

 Dr. Hatgis has given countless lectures and taught many workshops for medical students, residents, fellows, and attending physicians.
 He is a heavily involved member of the American Osteopathic College of Physical Medicine and Rehabilitation (AOCPMR), where he previously held the positions of Course Director for the 2017 Mid-Year Meeting and Scientific Seminar and Resident Council President and Vice President.
 Currently, he is a member of the Pain Medicine Committee, Education Committee, and Member Needs Assessment Task Force.

 You can learn more about Dr. Hatgis on his personal website: DrHatgis.com.